This post was last updated on February 7th, 2020 at 11:30 am

 In a well-designed system, there could be space for maximum wheel travel AND an under-seat silencer, to both co-exist.
 The Germans, Austrians, Brits and Japs are clever tech-heads, after all!

-Since a rear number plate and a rear light can be located pretty much ANYWHERE on the back of the bike, the silencer should have pride of place (in the centre) and silly, dangly number plate hangers should go the way of the Dodo.
+Since a rear number plate and a rear light can be located pretty much ANYWHERE on the back of the bike, the silencer should have pride of place (in the centre)!
+Silly, dangly number plate hangers should go the way of the Dodo.
 They are always coming unstuck or getting burned, so move the damn number plate already!

 After all, we’ve all seen ‘crisp & toasty’ number plates on KTM’s and other bikes.
 And how many hundreds of number plates have not been ripped off their mountings?
 Put the damn plate on the swing arm, the sub-frame or even outer-space, and be done with it!